dandree2/uni-stuff/HackerRank/README.md

 DISCLAIMER: These files are only for studying and teaching purposes!
-They are not intendet to be a direct example of good coding practices or C/C++ expert usage.
+They are not intendet to be a direct example of good coding practices or C++ expert usage.
 Please, bear in mind, that HackerRank provides a preset template for all tasks, so interfaces are not always an example of best decisions, when speaking about encapsulation of high-quality code.